probmods/chapters/occam's-razor.md

        (list N (estimate N)))
      observed-data-sizes))
 ~~~~
 In general (though not on every run) the learning trajectory stays near 0.5 initially&mdash;favoring the simpler hypothesis that the coin is fair&mdash;then switches fairly abruptly to near 0.9&mdash;as it infers that it is an unfair coin and likely has high weight.
-Here the Bayesian Occam's razor penalizes the hypothesis with the flexibility to learn any coin weight: we automatically get a notion of comparing the complexity of very differently-structure models.
+Here the Bayesian Occam's Razor penalizes the hypothesis with the flexibility to learn any coin weight: we automatically get a notion of comparing the complexity of very differently-structured models.

 ## The Effect of Unused Parameters